 It is a great time to be a sherry-lover in Madrid, no doubt about it.
 This list is now so healthy I feel able to subdivide into some categories:

-- Surtopia – be ready to be amazed at the range of manzanillas and (some) sherries, and get stuck in to the cracking Andalucian food that just gets better every time I go back
+- Surtopia – be ready to be amazed at the range of manzanillas and sherries (and champagnes), and get stuck in to the cracking Andalucian food that just gets better every time I go back

-- Taberna Palo Cortado – an old school tavern – now at Espronceda 18-, with probably the longest list of sherries by the glass anywhere in Madrid and one of the best selections anywhere, plus memorable catas, plus cracking lunches – we are not worthy!
+- Taberna Palo Cortado – an old school tavern – now at Espronceda 18-, with certainly the longest list of sherries by the glass anywhere in Madrid and one of the best selections anywhere, plus memorable catas, plus cracking lunches – we are not worthy!

 - La Venencia – no website but some awesome (Emilio Hidalgo supplied) sherry from the cask (into bottles, then into your glass), old school service and even more old school surroundings